How to get in & requirements

 It’s not essential to study subjects listed as desirable in year 11 and 12.
 However, choosing these subjects will give you a useful knowledge base.

-Some courses may have additional entry criteria, such as interview or providing a portfolio.
+Some courses may have additional admission criteria, such as interview or providing a portfolio.
 Some courses will require you to have a Working With Children Check.

 If you are unsure about specific course requirements, please contact the Admissions Office on 1300 222 888 or email firstname.lastname@example.org.